impres-lab/leafkin/README.md

 2. Error when creating the pdf containing cell length fit plots: cannot open file

 This means that you have a pdf opened with exactly the same name as the one the get_pdf_with_cell_length_fit_plots() function is trying to create.
 This happens for instance when you create a pdf file with the get_pdf_with_cell_length_fit_plots() function, open the created pdf and run the function again with the pdf file still open.
 With the pdf file still open, R cannot replace the old file by the new file.
 Just close the pdf file and you should be able to run the function again.

+3. Error when fitting cell lengths related to gridsize: Binning grid too coarse for current (small) bandwidth.

+There are limits to the interval which can be chosen.
+An interval that is too coarse will result in an error related to the gridsize.
+Very small intervals will slow down the function.
+In our experience, the 10-centimetre growth zone of a maize leaf is ideally analysed with an interval of 0.1 or 0.01 centimetre (i.e. resulting in 101 or 1001 datapoints respectively).
+It is also important to note that an insufficient number of cell length measurements could result in a failed bandwidth calculation (though tests revealed that only extreme borderline disruptions in the data resulted in an error).
+In that case, cell lengths are not fitted, and a warning is printed after executing the function, indicating the number of plants for which no bandwidth could be calculated.